Dakota language: Curriculum, textbooks, and other materials

 A Dakota-English Dictionary by Stephen Return Riggs is a historic resource for referencing dialect and historic documents.
 The accuracy of the work is disputed, as Riggs left provisions in the English copy untranslated in the Dakota version and sometimes revised the meaning of Dakota words to fit a Eurocentric viewpoint.
 Dakota Prisoner of War Letters is a great historic resource as it highlights fluently written Dakota language letters from the time of the Camp Kearney prison camp located in Davenport, Iowa, in 1863–1866.
 These letters are to relatives back home or to their closest representative they could find.
 It is the work of Dr. Clifford Canku as well as Michael Simon.

 The Dakhóta Iápi Okhódakičhiye worked with Dakota language speakers, teachers, and linguists to create their Speak Dakota! textbooks, which are a fully illustrated series that is linguistically and pedagogically consistent.
 In 2023, the group released a free Dakota language app called, Dakhód Iápi Wičhóie Wówapi, containing more than 28,000 words and 40,000 audio files to aid in pronunciation.

 Remember This!
 Dakota Decolonization and the Eli Taylor Narratives takes a unique approach to Indigenous history by centering Dakota language and oral tradition as crucial components of the decolonization framework.
 This is different from other works in the field, as it solely relies on Indigenous oral tradition as primary sources and gives prominence to Dakota language in the text.

 Beginning Dakota - Tokaheya Dakota Iapi Kin by Nicolette Knudson, Jody Snow, and Clifford Canku is an online lesson portal by Minnesota Historical Society.
 Wíyouŋkihipi Productions has free learning resources for Dakota on their website that are centered around child and family learning, such as holidays and other activities like coloring books.
 Further, the director of Wíyouŋkihipi Productions has more resources on their personal artist site including Dakota land maps with audio pronunciations.
 Another mapping project called the Makxoche Washte: The Beautiful Country, is a Dakota and Lakota language map which is arguably the most extensive map in all of Dakota history and utilizes Google Maps.

+In 2025, the Bible and Common Prayer Book Society of the Episcopal Church funded a Dakota-language hymnal for use in the Episcopal Diocese of South Dakota.